Epidemic models with digital and manual contact tracing: Discussion

 There are several extensions of the present model that would make it more realistic.
-On the one hand, we assume that there is no delay in both manual and digital contact tracing, i.e., any traced contact (either by manual or digital tracing) is assumed to be immediately diagnosed.
-This neglects one crucial difference between manual and digital tracing: manual tracing is time- and labor-intensive, so there is often a delay between the case confirmation and notification of contacts, whereas digital tracing is designed to avoid (or shorten) the delay.
-Additionally, one limitation of a contact tracing app is that there could be close contacts that can lead to transmission but occur too quickly to be recorded by the app.
-In this sense, our model could be extended by considering the fact that not all the contacts between pairs of app-users could be reached by digital tracing.
-Further, we make the simplifying assumption that traced individuals who have by then recovered are also identified and contact traced (see \cite{muller_contact_2000} which do not make this assumption).
+On the one hand, we assume that there is no delay in both manual and digital contact tracing, i.e. any traced contact (either by manual or digital tracing) is assumed to be immediately diagnosed.
+This neglects a crucial difference between manual and digital tracing: manual tracing is time- and labor-intensive, so there is often a delay between the case confirmation and notification of contacts, whereas digital tracing is designed to avoid (or shorten) this delay.
+Additionally, a limitation of a contact tracing app is that there could be close contacts that can lead to transmission but are too short to be registered by the app.
+For this reason, it would be of interest to extend our model to allow for infectious contacts between app-users that are not registered with a certain (small) probability and thus not leading to tracing.
+It is however not straightforward to analyze such an extended model since it somehow mixes aspects of both digital (requiring both to be app-users) and manual (the possibility that such an app-contact is not recorded) contact tracing.
+Further, we make the simplifying assumption that traced individuals who have by then recovered are also identified and contact traced (see \cite{muller_contact_2000} which does not make this assumption).
 In reality, this may happen for individuals who have recently recovered, but perhaps not for those who have recovered several weeks earlier.
 Therefore, our results in this paper give an upper bound on how effective the real contact tracing would be.

-A different extension would be to consider a structured community (e.g., \ a social network) combined with homogeneous random contacts.
-Then, digital contact tracing would work in the same way for random contacts and contacts in the social network (as long as both are app-users), whereas manual contact tracing would most likely only happen on the social network (very rarely could you name whom you sat next to in the bus).
+A different extension would be to consider a structured community (e.g. a social network) combined with homogeneous random contacts.
+Then, digital contact tracing would work in the same way for random contacts and contacts in the social network (as long as both are app-users), whereas manual contact tracing would most likely only happen on the social network (very rarely could you e.g. name whom you sat next to in the bus).